-The Group places considerable emphasis on governance and transparency within its operational framework and has voluntarily adopted the principles of the Combined Code on Corporate Governance for listed companies in the United Kingdom (the UK).
+The Group places considerable emphasis on governance and transparency within its operational framework and has voluntarily adopted the principles of the Combined Code on Corporate Governance for listed companies in the United Kingdom (the "UK").

-The MAF Holding Board is responsible for (i) determining overall strategic objectives and ensuring there are appropriate human and financial resources available to meet these objectives, (ii) monitoring the performance of management against the strategic objectives and key performance indicators, (iii) ensuring the establishment and operation of prudent and effective controls to assess and manage the risks associated with the operations of the business and (iv) setting and upholding the values and standards necessary to ensure that obligations to shareholders and other stakeholders including employees and, in appropriate cases, creditors are met.
+The Majid Al Futtaim Holding Board is responsible for: (a) determining overall strategic objectives and ensuring there are appropriate human and financial resources available to meet these objectives; (b) monitoring the performance of management against the strategic objectives and key performance indicators; (c) ensuring the establishment and operation of prudent and effective controls to assess and manage the risks associated with the operations of the business; and (d) setting and upholding the values and standards necessary to ensure that obligations to shareholders and other stakeholders including employees and, in appropriate cases, creditors are met.

-Each of MAF Properties, MAF Retail and MAF Ventures has its own Board responsible for setting strategic goals and measuring the success of the business in achieving objectives and maintaining corporate accountability.
+Each of Majid Al Futtaim Properties, Majid Al Futtaim Retail and Majid Al Futtaim Ventures has its own Board responsible for setting strategic goals and measuring the success of the business in achieving objectives and maintaining corporate accountability.

-Independent non-executive chairmen have been appointed to the MAF Properties and MAF Retail Boards to define and allow for the implementation of separate and distinct roles for MAF Holding's Chairman and CEO.
-This Board structure allows the MAF Holding CEO to focus on his overriding responsibility of leading the executive management of the Group, while allowing the individual Boards and their management to focus on the increasingly complex and specialised demands of their respective businesses.
+Independent non-executive chairmen have been appointed to the Majid Al Futtaim Properties and Majid Al Futtaim Retail Boards to define and allow for the implementation of separate and distinct roles for Majid Al Futtaim Holding's Chairman and CEO.
+This Board structure allows Majid Al Futtaim Holding's CEO to focus on his overriding responsibility of leading the executive management of the Group, while allowing the individual Boards and their management to focus on the increasingly complex and specialised demands of their respective businesses.

-Each of the Group's Boards work closely together to review, recommend and approve projects, combining the expertise of the various businesses.
-To further this goal, the MAF Holding CEO and Chief Compliance Officer sit on the boards of each of MAF Properties, MAF Retail and MAF Ventures to ensure that the Group's strategy is implemented consistently.
-A Group Executive Committee, chaired by the MAF Holding CEO and comprising the CEOs of each operating company, meets once a month to exchange information and discuss strategy, operational issues, synergies and new projects.
+Each of the Group's Boards works closely together to review, recommend and approve projects, combining the expertise of the various businesses.
+To further this goal, Majid Al Futtaim Holding's CEO and at least one other member of the executive committee of Majid Al Futtaim Holding attend the board meetings of each of Majid Al Futtaim Properties, Majid Al Futtaim Retail and Majid Al Futtaim Ventures to ensure that the Group's strategy is implemented consistently.